osmanbeyoglulab/CITRUS/README.md

     conda create --name myenv
     conda activate myenv
 ```
 3. Install PyTorch in the conda enviroment.
-The install command can be automatically generated based on your computer hardware configuration by visiting PyTorch support site:https://pytorch.org/get-started/locally/.
+The installation command can be automatically generated based on your computer hardware configuration by visiting PyTorch support site:https://pytorch.org/get-started/locally/.
 For example, on a Window system with CUDA support, you may install PyTorch by running
 ```sh
     conda install pytorch torchvision torchaudio cudatoolkit=10.2 -c pytorch
  ```